Prevention. Detection. Communication.

 Prevention — 5 Ways ETS Works to Prevent Breaches of Test Security

 ETS has various procedures in place to address test security.
 These can be seen from test design right through to the score reporting process.
-Here are some of the ways the integrity of TOEFL® test is protected from beginning to end.
+Here are some of the ways the integrity of the TOEFL® test is protected from beginning to end.

 1. Using the Highest Standards to Create Test Content

 2. Establishing Secure Test Centers

 Test administrations occur at Certified Test Administration Sites (CTAS).
 Each CTAS undergoes a screening process through ETS designed to ensure secure testing.

 - Test center applicants receive an initial pre-qualification review to determine if the facilities meet security and CTAS technical requirements, and to obtain verifiable references.

-- ETS uses the same internet security protocols as those used by major financial institutions for their secure transmissions.
+- ETS uses the same internet security protocols as those used by major financial institutions for secure transmissions.
 The communication channel uses state-of-the-art encryption, and if a transmission is altered or disrupted, our software will detect it.

 - Test content that is downloaded to a test center computer is encrypted and cannot be accessed until the actual test administration begins.

 At the beginning of each test administration, the test software automatically closes all non-TOEFL iBT windows or applications, including instant messaging (IM).
 It closes any applications that try to open during the test and then automatically logs the incident.
-The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other task.
+The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other application.

 3. Training of Test Center Administrators

 Test center staff are thoroughly trained to manage test administrations.
-As such, test center staff are required to pass a certification exam to demonstrate their knowledge of test delivery, as well as testing policies and procedures, before they can serve as Test Center Administrators.
+As such, they are required to pass a certification exam to demonstrate their knowledge of test delivery, as well as testing policies and procedures, before they can serve as Test Center Administrators.
 Training includes the following security-related topics: